NgtzBogz/Github-User-Viewer-Project/README.md

 New Features:

-1. Added another card for viewing location
+1. Added another card for viewing location.

+2. Added Background change buttons for more customizability.